apache/mxnet/docs/install/java_setup.md

 </dependency>
 ```

-The official Java Packages are released with the release of MXNet 1.4 and are now available on the [MXNet Maven package repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.mxnet%22).
+The official Java Packages have been released as part of MXNet 1.4 and are available on the [MXNet Maven package repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.mxnet%22).
 <hr>

 ### Eclipse IDE Support